G3n-Avocato/Darkly/Buffer Overflow/Ressources/README.md

 # Buffer overflow

-* Buffer overflow is considered a critical security vulnerability.
+Buffer overflow is considered a critical security vulnerability.
 It occurs when a program attempts to put more data in a buffer than it can hold.
-* Writing outside the bounds of an allocated memory block can corrupt data, crash the program, or execute malicious code.
+Writing outside the bounds of an allocated memory block can corrupt data, crash the program, or execute malicious code.

 ## Breach type
 * CWE-788 Access of Memory Location After End of Buffer.
+* CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffe

 ## How to find the flag